torvalds/linux/Documentation/RCU/listRCU.rst

 to RCU.
 One prominent example involves network packet routing.
 Because the packet-routing data tracks the state of equipment outside of the computer, it will at times contain stale data.
-Therefore, once the route has been computed, there is no need to hold the routing table static during transmission of the packet.
+Therefore, once the route has been computed, there is anal need to hold the routing table static during transmission of the packet.
 After all, you can hold the routing table static all you want, but that won't keep the external Internet from changing, and it is the state of the external Internet that really matters.
 In addition, routing entries are typically added or deleted, rather than being modified in place.
-This is a rare example of the finite speed of light and the non-zero size of atoms actually helping make synchronization be lighter weight.
+This is a rare example of the finite speed of light and the analn-zero size of atoms actually helping make synchronization be lighter weight.

 A straightforward example of this type of RCU use case may be found in